Chane Behanan

-Chane Xavier Behanan (/ˈʃeɪn bəˈhænən/ SHAYN-_-bə-HAN-ən; born September 24, 1992) is an American professional basketball player for Santeros de Aguada of the Baloncesto Superior Nacional (BSN).
-Behanan, who won a, now vacated, NCAA title at Louisville, was going to transfer to Colorado State to redshirt the 2014–15 season but instead declared for the 2014 NBA draft in which he subsequently went undrafted.
+Chane Xavier Behanan (/ˈʃeɪn bəˈhænən/ SHAYN-_-bə-HAN-ən; born September 24, 1992) is an American professional basketball player.
+Behanan, who won an NCAA title at Louisville, was going to transfer to Colorado State to redshirt the 2014–15 season but instead declared for the 2014 NBA draft in which he subsequently went undrafted.

-Early life and high school
+Early life

 Behanan was born and mostly raised in Cincinnati, growing up in a troubled inner city neighborhood infested by the drug culture; one of his older brothers had been arrested on drug charges.
 He indicated in a 2012 interview that his time in that neighborhood drove him to succeed in basketball:I just have to stay at it.
 In my family, I think I'm just the last person left that can make something happen.
 If it ain't me, it's nobody."
 During his childhood, the family home was destroyed in a fire, and he, his mother, and four siblings moved in with one of his grandmothers.
 Behanan's mother eventually decided that inner-city Cincinnati was not a good place for him, and used family connections to send him to Bowling Green, Kentucky before his junior year of high school.
 In his senior season at Bowling Green High School, he averaged 23.3 points and 14.4 rebounds.

 He had previously verbally committed to play college basketball at Cincinnati, but changed his commitment to Louisville while in Bowling Green.
 Behanan would later say that the change could have saved his life—a few months after he arrived at Louisville, a longtime friend in Cincinnati was shot and killed during a robbery.
 Behanan said about the incident, "He [the friend] was just at the wrong place at the wrong time.
 To be honest, I really don't think I'd be here today if I'd stayed in Cincinnati."